 The latest in our series of webinars was something of a Core Web Vitals special.

-This ranking signal update is happening in May 2021, so now is a great time for SEOs and businesses to ensure they understand how Google is going to place greater importance on the experiences users have on our web pages.
+This ranking signal update is happening in mid-June 2021, so now is a great time for SEOs and businesses to ensure they understand how Google is going to place greater importance on the experiences users have on our web pages.